 - Easements: If one large property is split in two, and the properties somehow overlap, the property owner may request an easement that can allow them to cross onto the neighboring property to get to and from their home.

 - Consumer protection against contractors: Contractors are heavily relied upon during the construction process.
 Most are required to meet deadlines and all provisions of the contract, as well as those that may be set by the town or city.
 If the contractor fails to abide by the agreed-upon contract, they may be committing consumer fraud.
-If a contractor does not complete work before the end date set by a town, for example, the contractor may have to cease work and apply for new permits.
+If a contractor does not complete the work before the end date set by a town, for example, the contractor may have to cease work and apply for new permits.

 Contact an experienced Montgomery County new residential construction attorney

 When so much time, energy, and money is spent on building a new home, it is crucial to ensure all of the legal provisions are handled properly.
 Retaining the services of an experienced real estate attorney can assist in the complex process of building a new home.
 If you need strong legal representation, contact the experienced real estate attorneys at Friedman Schuman to schedule a consultation today.